Frequently Asked Questions

 120 ECTS MSc is required for entry to many European PhD programmes, as well as increasingly by industry and government.

 Not all EU and International employers consider a 60 ECTS Master as a university degree.

-Successful graduates are awarded a multiple MSc degree in Geo-Information Science and Earth Observation with a specialisation in environmental modelling and management.
+- Track 1: MSc (Geoinformatics for Urbanised Society) and MSc Geoinformation Science and Earth Observation with specialisation in environmental modelling and management

 - Track 2: MSc (Geoinformatics for Urbanised Society) and Master in Agriculture and Bio-industries, Professional focus: GIScience & EO for Environmental Modelling and Management